Firstly, this is not a Prudential-sponsored blog post.

 Management expenses are the cost of administering IP.

-They include staff wages, rental, advertising and other operating outlays.
+They include staff wages, rentals, advertising and other operating outlays.

 As you may infer from the chart, insurance companies have been trying to stay lean in the face of increasing claim expenses.